 the table definition and all table data.
 For a partitioned table,

-TABLE permanently removes the table definition, all of
+it permanently removes the table definition, all its partitions,

 IF EXISTS to prevent an error from

 occurring for tables that do not exist.
-A
+Instead of an error, a

 TEMPORARY keyword has the following